capslock321/py4mc/README.md

 # py4mc
-New year, new api wrapper.
-Maybe do it a bit better this year
+New year, New wrapper.
+Hopefully this turns into a long time project.
+I hope to wrap everything wiki.vg has to offer.